Skip to main content

 Brix Joseph Dizon

-Brix Joseph Dizon (he/him) is a first-year student majoring in General Biology at Muir college.
+Brix Joseph Dizon (he/him) is a second-year student majoring in General Biology at Muir college.
 Brix is from the Philippines and has lived there for 15 years.
 Coming from a foreign country made it difficult for him to adapt to a new community and better understand the culture.
 He took interest in healthcare and medicine because he has always been eager to help people in need, since his community in the Philippines lacked the extensive healthcare that the U.S. offers.
 Seeing the contrast between the two, along with the struggles that his parents had to overcome, Brix is dedicated to becoming a Physicians Assistant.
 He strives to not only bring success to his family, but also develop his knowledge in medicine and give back to his community.
 Brix hopes to help those who do not have access to proper healthcare and inspire people to commit to their ambitions.

 • Osamudiamen Borngreat Omoma-Edosa